accordproject/techdocs/docs/cicero-cli.md

 title: Cicero CLI
 ---

+Install the `@accordproject/cicero-cli` npm package to access the Cicero command line interface (CLI).
+After installation you can use the `cicero` command and its sub-commands as described below.

 # cicero parse

 Loads a template from a directory on disk and then parses input DSL text using the template.